 Alex Daly has been dubbed a crowdsourceress and founded Vann Alexandra.
 Alex said:

-“Crowdfunding has changed significantly and substantially since I first started working on campaigns in 2012.
+“Crowdfunding has changed significantly and substantially since I first started working on fundraisers in 2012.
 While Kickstarter and Indiegogo were once full of indie creatives raising a few thousand dollars online, we’re currently at a point where major celebrities and even Fortune 500 companies are using these platforms to generate millions in funding.
 Nowadays, crowdfunding is becoming more competitive and more crowded, which has impacted what it means to launch a project.
 For instance, you can’t just throw your idea online and expect to hit your goal; now you need a serious marketing plan (and even a budget) well before you launch.
 Larger organizations are also starting to realize that crowdfunding is not just a way to raise funds; it’s a cost-effective market test and incredible publicity tool.
 As more companies take note, the entire field will continue to grow exponentially and spread outwards.”

 Narek Vardanyan, founder of The Crowdfunding Formula, said: